laro/Cilia/Comparison.md

 }
 ```

-There are code examples where this is "hidden", i.e. due to immediate assignment of a literal (like ["one", "two", "three"]) or the return value of a function.
-And it's no big deal, but in general I find this annoying.
+In many examples this requirement is “hidden” by immediate assignment of a literal (such as ["one", "two", "three"]) or a function return value.
+It’s not a big deal, but in practice I still find the need for explicit initialization of empty collections somewhat annoying.